 - Submit your itinerary, destination, and dates.

-- Explain the trip’s purpose; business or family reasons may help.
+- Explain the trip’s purpose — business or family reasons may help your case.

 - Wait for written approval before you book or depart.

-If you travel without permission, you risk revocation of probation and other legal consequences, including imprisonment of up to 10 years.
+Travel without permission risks probation revocation and other legal consequences, including up to 10 years in federal prison.

-When you come back to the U.S., expect added screening at customs and possible delays.
+When you return to the U.S., expect added screening at customs and possible delays.
 Registered sex offenders often face heightened scrutiny on reentry.

-Border officers may see the International Megan’s Law passport identifier and ask more questions.
-Customs scrutiny can be immediate and detailed.
+Border officers may see the IML passport identifier and ask additional questions.
+Scrutiny can start immediately and run in detail.

-If you are on probation, you may need prior approval from your probation officer before travel.
-Return without that clearance can create reentry challenges.
+If you’re on probation, you may need prior approval from your probation officer before you travel.
+Returning without that clearance can create reentry problems.

 Keep every notification and travel document.
 Missing paperwork can trigger further inspection.

-If officials treat you unfairly or overstep, you can file a complaint with the Department of Homeland Security.
+If officials treat you unfairly or overstep their authority, you can file a complaint with the Department of Homeland Security.
+But if you failed to follow notice requirements, you may face serious legal consequences, including re-arrest on arrival.

 Plan for lawful, documented reentry so you can protect your freedom, reduce risk, and move through the process with clear, informed steps.